Random-Bee/Distributed-Computing-Project/final_evaluation/report.md

 - Familiarized ourselves with the concept of distributed hashing
 - Studied and implemented two distributed hashing algorithms - Pastry and Kademlia
 - Evaluated the performance of these algorithms based on various metrics
-- Analyzed the strengths and weaknesses of each algorithm
-- Used both algorithms in a application to demonstrate their effectiveness in a real-world scenario
+- Used both algorithms in a small application to demonstrate their effectiveness

 # Reference